codemeleon/ClusterFast/README.md

 -   --help/-h : Help
--   -faaf: Folder contain protein fasta files with file extension **.faa**
+-   -faaf: Folder containing protein fasta files with file extension **.faa**
 -   -identity: Similarity between sequences.
 Defaults: 0.8 for closly related samples and 0.25 for distantly related samples
--   -ncor: Number of processor to use
+-   -ncor: Number of processors to use
 -   -outfile: Output file path
 -   -pblat: Path for pblat executable.
 Default: pblat
 -   -makeblastdb: Path for makeblastdb executable.
 Default: makeblastdb
 -   -blastp: Path for blastp executable.
 Default: blastp
 -   -evalue: BLAST evalue.
 Default: 1e-10
--   -distant: Are samples distaly related?
+-   -distant: Are samples distantly related?
 Default: False
 -   -seed: For random file pairing.
 Default: 1234
 -   -minlen: Minimun length of sequences used in clustering.
 Default: 50
 -   -mindiff: Length of smaller sequences relative longer, to consider a blast hit.
 Default: 0.5
--   minmap: Minimum mapping length relative to longer sequence in pair.
+-   -minmap: Minimum mapping length relative to the longer sequence in the pair.
 Default: 0.5
--   conn_threshold: Connection Threshold used in ProteinOrtho4.0.
+-   -conn_threshold: Connection threshold used in ProteinOrtho4.0.
 Default: 0.1
 -   -adaptive: Adapative search value as in ProteinOrtho4.
 Default: 0.95
 -   -algo: For different Identity calculation method.
 Default: anm